Zuletzt aktualisiert / Last modified:

 Not at all.

-For homeopathy, this is still Commission D today.
-Its task is not to evaluate the scientific evidence of efficacy presented according to objective scientific criteria, as is the case with normal pharmaceuticals.
-No, there the internal circle of “experts” who have the “medical expertise of the therapy direction” is responsible for the registration and thus the free market access of homeopathic remedies.
-Internal.
-By consensus.
-According to personal perception, opinion or “experience”, to “internal evidence” rather than intersubjective, universal criteria.
-Commission D is assisted by Division 4 of the BfArM, whose homepage still mentions the relic of “scientific pluralism in the field of drug therapy”, which is expressly provided for by legislation.
+To clarify once again: the task of Commission D (and the commissions for the other special therapeutic directions) is not the evaluation of the approved applications of efficacy according to objective scientific criteria, as is the case for normal pharmaceuticals.
+No, the internal group of “experts” who have the “medical expertise in the therapeutic direction” will decide on the approval and thus the market access of homeopathic medicinal products with indications.
+Among themselves.
+In a joint consensus.
+According to personal perception, opinion or “experience”, according to “internal evidence” instead of intersubjective, generally valid criteria.
+This situation has remained unchanged since 1978 – on the homepage of Department 4 of the BfArM there is still talk of the relic of “scientific pluralism in the field of drug therapy”, which the legislation (40 years ago) had expressly provided for.
+Already at that time an anachronism that should not have been followed.

 There is nothing in German pharmaceutical law that is more in need of reform.